obniz/obniz/doc/switch.md

 # Switch
-Embeded switch on obniz.
+Embedded switch on obniz.

 # switch.onchange = function(){}
 When switch state changed, This function will be called.
-If you press and release a switch, callbacked two times("push" and "none").
+If you press and release a switch, callback two times("push" and "none").

 The states is below.